Mark Fennell is a professional portrait painter who works to commission from his home studio in the hill top village of Brill in Buckinghamshire.

-A self taught painter, he works predominantly in oils, specialising in portrait and figurative work, commissions to date include Antony Worrall Thompson and the Lord Mayor of Birmingham and singer - songwriter John Otway.
+He works predominantly in oils, portrait commissions to date include Antony Worrall Thompson, John Hood, Lord Mayor of Birmingham and singer - songwriter John Otway.

-He has exhibited work with The Royal Society of Portrait Painters at the Mall galleries in London and exhibits regularly at the RBSA in Birmingham.
+His work has been selected for exhibition with The Royal Society of Portrait Painters at the Mall galleries London on a number of occasions.

-- Portrait ‘Len’ awarded The Artists and Illustrators Artist of the year West Design prize, peoples choice award 2012.
+Awarded The Artists and Illustrators Artist of the year West Design prize, peoples choice award 2012

-- Self portrait shortlisted out of nearly 10,000 entries for the Daily Mail ‘Not the Turner Prize’ and exhibited at The Mall Galleries, London.(2005)
+Self portrait shortlisted out of nearly 10,000 entries for the Daily Mail ‘Not the Turner Prize’ and exhibited at The Mall Galleries, London in 2005.